 I crave it so much, in fact, that writing about one Jurassic Park movie was not enough.
 No, I needed more, which is why I have set out to rank all of the Jurassic Park movies from worst to best — because we were so preoccupied with whether or not we could, we didn't stop to think if we should.
-We're reliving all the highs and the lows of the franchise, which has given us at least one all-time great blockbuster and at least one movie that was bad enough to (temporarily) render the franchise extinct.
+We're reliving all the highs and the lows of the previous four films.
 So please keep your arms and legs inside of the product-placed Jeeps and enjoy our tour of the Jurassic Park movies.

 Jurassic Park III (2001)

 Jurassic Park III is one of my favorite Jurassic Park movies.
 I enjoy re-watching it with friends.
 I do not, however, enjoy it because it is good.
 It is not good.
 It is bad.
 It is very bad.